kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 # Monitor the Electrical Resistance/Conductance of Plant Tissue

-To monitor electrical conductance changes of plant tissue, such as a leaf, in vivo.
-Tested with Uno and Wemos XI/TTGO XI.
-The
-TTGO/WeMos board will require and ADS device.
-Mac and Windows are assumed to work as well as Linux.
-Avoiding STM32F103C8T6 due to bootloader issues in Linux with common USB-serial adapters, avoiding ATTINY85 due to no hardware serial.
-Other boards having at least one analog input can be used, or add the very inexpensive ADS1115 for best resolution.
-IMPORTANT: When selecting a board you'll use for this project, make sure it has a USB port or that you are otherwise able to fashion serial communications.
-The output from the Arduino is formatted for input into the Arduino IDE serial plotter rather than the serial monitor.

 Periodic improvements are to be expected to this project.  .INO FILE VERSIONS DATED PRIOR TO 30 APRIL 2018 ARE DEFICIENT IN VARIOUS CAPACITIES.
 Consideration is being given to adapting a fork of this project to the Raspberry Pi-ish single board computers.